0xLiquidGlass/0xLiquidGlass/README.md

 ### Some Facts

-- Currently studying nanotechnology and materials science
+- Currently studying Nanotechnology And Materials Science
 - Mostly engineering background
 - First exposure to programming through Arduino IDE

 ### Why Do I Have A Github Account?

-- To share projects that I create for everyone to benefit from
-- The projects I do are meant to address problems that no one has got a solution to yet
+- For projects that are meant to address problems that no one has got a solution to yet
 - For third party apps like Gitcoin

 ### Why GPL V3?